Dylan-Speight/real-world-application/README.md

 _**Flexibility and Extensibility**_

 Flexibility is the ability of software to add/modify/remove functionality without damaging the current system.
-Extensibility is the ability of software to add functionality without damaging system, so it may be thought of as a subset of flexibility.
-Those functionality changes may occur according to changing requirements, or an obligation if the development process is one of the iterative methods.
-Change is inevitable in software development and so, this is one of the most important properties of quality software
+Extensibility is the ability to extend software and add functionality without damaging system, so it may be thought of as a subset of flexibility.
+These changes in the software may occur if requirements of the software change or if new or improved features come in for the original software.
+Software is always changing so it is important to be able to adapt and change along with it.

 _**Maintainability and Readability**_